 How to Get Paint off Wood with Citristrip, Vinegar, Heat Gun and Easy-Off

-Lesson Learned with furniture stripping
+Lesson Learned with Oven cleaner on wood

 Stripping furniture is not predictable.
 Most of the time I can look at a piece of furniture and tell if it will strip easily.
 This time I was wrong.